NewAlexandria/leadership_readme/interviewing.md

   > a.k.a. _Bias Toward Action_

   > Don’t implement the bleeding edge unless it provides business value that nothing else can.
 Don’t over-engineer for a dirt-shoveling task that takes 30 minutes, 5 times per year.
+[Don't wait on others to solve problems for you.](https://newalexandria.github.io/leadership_readme/career-ladder.html#problem-solving).

 2. **Our method is science, Our aim is religion**

   > Not that kind of religion.
 SEO as a religion.
 Webperf as a religion.
 Code quality as a religion.
+Shipping as a Religion.

-  > This is _Consensify_ made into a science.
+  > This is [_Consensify_](https://consensify.io/) made into a science.

 3. **Everything sucks, don’t be pessimistic**